davi-lucciola/cook-inventory/README.md

 # 👨‍🍳 Cook Inventory

-Cook inventory is a simple and intuitive full stack app made for help kitchens manage their inventory resources and
+Cook inventory is a simple and intuitive full stack app made for help kitchens manage their inventory resources

 ⸻